shibukawa/snapsql/docs/designdocs/20250625-cli-tool-design.md

 - Incremental generation (only changed files)
 - Efficient memory usage for large template sets

-### Watch Mode
+### Watch Mode (design note)
-- File system event-based watching
-- Debounced regeneration
-- Selective processing of changed files
+- Historically a watch-mode design was considered, but the option is not implemented in the current tool.
+- If continuous regeneration is required, prefer an external file-watcher to invoke `snapsql generate` on changes.

 ### Database Operations
 - Connection pooling for database operations